-3. The End of the World – Ushuaia
+Popular Site #3 – The End of the World

 Ushuaia is South America’s top travel destination for the many cruises that sail to Antarctica.
 You can make reservations in advance through a travel agency, but some try their luck booking in Ushuaia itself at a cheap last-minute rate.

 While we didn’t care much for the town itself, we found the surrounding areas of Ushuaia stunning.
 Most visited is Tierra del Fuego National Park, but truth be said that if you have your own transportation, Estancia Haberton is much more beautiful and a fantastic place to rough camp.

 Salta is a pleasant town to amble around with pedestrian streets and a center that still has a distinctly Hispanic character – check out the architecture of houses and churches.

 The surroundings of Salta are dominated by Salteñan gauchos.
 They are renowned for their typical attire consisting of a red and black poncho, leather boots and sombrero, loose trousers called bombachas and a jacket embroidered by hand.
 The gauchos often parade downtown during celebrations, such as on September 15, when the town’s patron saints are honored with colorful and noisy fervor.